 4-H is about achievement

-National 4-H Week is a good time to celebrate the enormous contributions 4-H makes to our community and nation.
+National 4-H Week, which begins Sunday, is a good time to celebrate the enormous contributions 4-H makes to our community and nation.

 It’s hard to imagine anyone in Iowa who doesn’t know a bit about 4-H, but this week is an appropriate occasion to reflect on the important contribution this organization makes by helping young people develop skills and values that will serve them well for a lifetime.

 It has been more than a century since 4-H got its start in Iowa in 1901.
 Today it is the largest youth-development program in the Hawkeye State.
 About one-quarter of the state’s young folks are involved in 4-H. Those 125,000 youthful participants from all 99 of the state’s counties are supported in their activities by more than 11,000 adult volunteers.